ishubhamsingh2e/ishubhamsingh2e/README.md

 <p align="center">
   <br>
 </p>
-<h3 align="center">I'm passionate about technology, innovation, gadgets, data analysis, and content writing.
-I am currently perusing degree in computer application from India.
-Humble yet capable, I am a problem solver who finds it easy to learn new things, a computer hardware specialist with skills in data and data analysis and content writing, computer geek with a flair for languages.</h3>
+<h3 align="center">I specialize in using Python, machine learning, and data analysis.
+I'm also exploring the exciting world of robotics and cognitive systems research, hope to develop new technologies that can make a real impact in the world.</h3>

 <br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sb2001nov&label=Profile%20views&color=0e75b6&style=flat" alt="sb2001nov" /> </p>

-- 🌱 I’m currently learning **Machine Learning, Go**
+- 🌱 I’m currently learning **Machine Learning, Robotics**

-- 👨‍💻 All of my projects are available at [ishubhamsingh2e.github.io/portfolio](https://ishubhamsingh2e.github.io/portfolio)
+- 👨‍💻 All of my projects are available at [ishubhamsingh.me](https://ishubhamsingh.me)

 - 📝 I regularly write articles on [https://dev.to/ishubhamsingh2e](https://dev.to/ishubhamsingh2e)